What is Chaga Mushroom?

 Best to consider any medicinal mushroom as a medicinal tonic to be enjoyed daily.
 A maximum of two cups daily is recommended.
 One cup in the morning and a second late afternoon around dinner time.

-Rich in Birch tree sterols, drinking the tea daily provides a boost energy and vitality.
-A good reason to should avoid drinking the tea too close before bed time otherwise it may affect your sleep.
+Rich in Birch tree sterols, drinking mushroom tea daily provides a boost energy and vitality.
+A good reason to should avoid drinking mushrooms too close before bed time otherwise it may affect your sleep.
+You can also add additional cups of water to your brew to dilute to taste.

 Prepared Chaga does not contain caffeine.
 The dark rich color comes from the tannins in the melanin which are released when brewing.